jjvanzon/Circular-Language-Spec-Plans/done/2009-09-0---wrap-up-black-box-system-objects-and-assignment-specs/2009-09-1-wrap-up-black-box-system-objects-and-assignment-specs-strategy.md

 ### Future

 After this project, getting Microsoft certified might be picked up again.
-It will only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new Encircle Language Spec project might be picked up again.
+It might only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new Encircle Language Spec project might be picked up again.